anhtruong-it/Tekx-App-2/README.md

 This is a [Next.js](https://nextjs.org/) project with Vercel Blob.

-This project use to upload image to Vercel Blob and classify image by Machine Learning.
+This project use to upload image to Vercel Blob and classify image.

 ## Getting Started